BachiMjavanadze/terminal-gui2/README.md

 - 🟩 (checked) runs the **left** snippet
 - 🟥 (unchecked) runs the **right** snippet

 You still need `"connectItems"` defined to join multiple command fragments.
+By default, Two‐state “toggler” is checked.

 **Syntax**
 ```json